AmarnathCJD/ChatGPT/README.md

 ## Usage

-Here is an example of how to use `CHATGPT` package:
+Here is an example of how to use ChatGPT package:

 ```go
 package main